Jeremy Carefoot is an avid video game enthusiast who has general knowledge about gaming and lots of experience with first-person shooters.

 YouTube Minecraft Google Trends Data Analyzed

-You can see that this chart looks very similar to the first one except for this one is related to YouTube searches.
+You can see that this graph looks very similar to the first one; however, this graph reflects YouTube searches.

-We all know that YouTube is one of the most popular video streaming services online, and much of the content on the site advertises or promotes games free of cost for game developers.
+We all know that YouTube is the juggernaut of online video-streaming and will continue to be for the foreseeable future, and much of the content on the site advertises or promotes games free of cost for game developers.
+Much of Minecraft's reputation was established on Youtube thanks to passionate content creators and is partially responsible for Minecraft's domination in the survival-game genre.

-There are a variety of reasons why something might have interest lost in it.
+There are a variety of reasons why the game may have been declining in interest.

-Though there really is no way to know, we believe the 2 main reasons is lack of content updates and a maturing community.
+Though there is no definite way to know, we can assume it is the content updates and maturation of the community.

-Minecraft does have content updates still, but they just do not compare to the number of updates in 2012-2013 which was the peak of the games interest.
-Many of the updates being developed and released now haven't appealed to the majority of the fanbase.
+Minecraft does have content updates still, but they just do not compare to the number of updates in 2012–13, which was the peak of the game's interest.
+Many of the updates being developed and released now haven't appealed to the majority of the fan-base.
 Such as the "Combat Update" which introduced a new combat mechanic.
 Many players did not like these changes and left the game, or just did not play as consistently.
+This is looking to change shortly in the game's future, however, as we see new and frequent updates being added on to the game.

-The second reason we think is the primary reason for the decline in interest.
-With many of the original fanbase growing older and losing interest, Minecraft has lost the majority of players that had interest in the game during it's "good old days".
+The second reason, which we believe is the primary one, would be the maturing of the community.
+With much of the original fan-base growing older and losing interest, Minecraft has lost the majority of players that had an interest in the game during it's "good old days".